CSV value templates

 A few things to note about CSV value templates:

-• By default, CSV value templates won't be applied to empty fields.
-However, if you want a template to be applied to a field if that field is empty, you can include the allow_csv_value_templates_if_field_empty setting in your config file defining a list of column names.
-For example, allow_csv_value_templates_if_field_empty: [field_identifier] will apply any templates defined for field_identifier in your csv_value_templates setting, even if field_identifier is empty in your input CSV; for example, the following will apply templated defined in the above example configuration even if the named fields are empty:
+allow_csv_value_templates_if_field_emptysetting in your config file defining a list of column names.
+For example,allow_csv_value_templates_if_field_empty: [field_identifier]will apply any templates defined forfield_identifierin yourcsv_value_templatessetting, even iffield_identifieris empty in your input CSV; for example, the following will apply the template defined in the above example configuration even if the named fields are empty:

 allow_csv_value_templates_if_field_empty: ['field_local_identifier', 'field_subject']